South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 South Carolina vs. Maryland Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Monday's game between the South Carolina Gamecocks (35-0) and the Maryland Terrapins (28-6) at Bon Secours Wellness Arena should be a one-sided matchup, as our computer prediction projects a final score of 76-63 and heavily favors South Carolina to take home the win.
+Monday's contest features the South Carolina Gamecocks (35-0) and the Maryland Terrapins (28-6) matching up at Bon Secours Wellness Arena in what should be a lopsided matchup, with a projected 76-63 victory for heavily favored South Carolina according to our computer prediction.
 Tipoff is at 7:00 PM ET on March 27.

+Their last time out, the Gamecocks won on Saturday 59-43 against UCLA.

 South Carolina vs. Maryland Game Info